-- · Are intending to undertake one or more Science (Biology, Chemistry, Physics and Psychology) units at VCE level - Wish to provide themselves a number of options for future pathways and may therefore undertake one or more Science (Biology, Chemistry, Physics and Psychology) units at VCE level - Have enjoyed their Science studies in Years 7-9 and are interested in continuing to study this subject
+- (Biology, Chemistry, Physics and Psychology) units at VCE level - Have enjoyed their Science studies in Years 7-9 and are interested in continuing to study this subject

 The study of Science focuses on explaining phenomena involving science and its applications.
 Students will build on the knowledge and skills gained in Years 7-9 Science classes in the areas of Biology (focusing on Genetics, Evolution & the Environment), Chemistry (focusing on the Periodic Table and Chemical Reactions) and Physics (focusing on Motion, Energy and Space).